Structured Data Generation

 >>> field.unregister_handler("blabla") # nothing happens

-It’s quite evident that you can also unregister multiple field handlers at once:
+You can also unregister multiple field handlers at once:

 >>> field.unregister_handlers(